 The purpose of these policies is to provide direction to the Director of Operations or delegated County Treasurer in the issuance and management of the County's borrowing and capital financing activities.
-(Revised by Order No. 06-9-13-9, Effective 9.13.06)

 The following are the policies to be used by the Director of Operations or delegated County Treasurer in administering the issuance of debt.